lewisdiamond/stromjs/README.md

 ## stringify()
-Return a `ReadWrite` stream that stringifies the streamed chunks to JSON
+Returns a `ReadWrite` stream that stringifies the streamed chunks to JSON

 ```js
 strom.fromArray([{ a: "b" }])